 In a word, your emotionally abusive husband has shattered – almost – every illusion you ever had about him, and he’s behaved inexcusably badly towards you and, most probably, your children, also.

 You’ve got more than enough grounds to end an emotionally abusive relationship, and consign your abusive partner to the scrapheap of history.

 And yet, you’re still struggling.

-Because you want a nice, clean, amicable break.
+Because, like every other emotionally abused woman, you want a nice, clean, amicable break.

 You want to part like civilized people.

 If you could have a nice, sanitized break, it would be so much easier to put the difficult feelings behind you.
 You could put all that had happened in a neat little box, labelled “Past”, and glide forward.
 You’d be left knowing that you’ve come out a bad situation smelling of roses.